 Employers cannot cancel or change a visa in Australia.
 International workers in Australia still have rights and protections at work that are enforced by the Australian government.
 Only the government has the power to withdraw or update a work visa.

 To employ workers in Australia, contact Remote to learn more about your options.

 We can help you get a new employee started in Australia fast.
-The minimum onboarding time we need is only 10 days.
+The minimum onboarding time we need is only 5 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.

 For all non-nationals of the country of employment, the Right to Work assessment (if applicable) will add three extra days to the total time to onboard.
 There may be extra time required if we need to follow-up on the right to work assessment.

 Please note, payroll cut-off dates can impact the actual first day of employment.
 Remote has a payroll cut-off date of the 10th of the month unless otherwise specified.

 Remote supports our clients by offering competitive benefits packages that will help you attract and retain the best talent across the globe!
 Our benefits specialists have done the research on norms and requirements in each local market and have crafted packages that will allow your employees to thrive, no matter what country they live in.